 About National Botanic Garden of Wales

-The Garden's centrepiece is the Great Glasshouse designed by world-famous architects Norman Foster and Partners Inside the amazing tilted glass dome is a Mediterranean landscape dominated by a six-metre deep ravine.
+The Garden's centrepiece is the Great Glasshouse designed by Norman Foster and Partners.
+Inside the amazing tilted glass dome, is a Mediterranean landscape dominated by a six-metre deep ravine.
 Rock terraces and sheer faces are cut by streams and waterfalls.
 A lake provides a humid habitat at the foot of the chasm.
-Visitors are able to experience the aftermath of an Australian bush fire, pause in a Spanish olive grove or wander through collections of fuschias from Chile.
+Visitors are able to experience the aftermath of an Australian bush fire, pause in a Spanish olive grove or wander through collections of fuchsias from Chile.

 There's something for everyone at the Botanic Garden, from a tranquil lakeside stroll and the peaceful surroundings of the Japanese Garden, to the dramatic water features in a restored Regency landscape and awesome encounters with hawks, kites, owls and eagles.

 You’ll find us just off the main M4/A48 dual carriageway in Carmarthenshire, just an hour west of Cardiff.